jenkinsci/oic-auth-plugin/docs/configuration/README.md

 * [Google Provider](GOOGLE.md)
 * [Gitlab Provider](GITLAB.md)

+This page contains the reference of plugin's configuration.

 ## Provider configuration

-The OpenID Conenct spec describes a well known configuration location which will also help discovering your settings (<https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig>)
+The OpenID Connect spec describes a well known configuration location which will also help discovering your settings (<https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig>)